 Growing up in Prince George, British Columbia is probably where I fell in love with the outdoors, and all things cabins.
 My parents purchased a small A-Frame on a little lake when I was a kid, and it was the big highlight of my childhood.

 After graduating high school, I took a gap year to figure out what I wanted to do.
 While seeing what opportunities were out there, I stumbled into framing houses in the Toronto area.
-I learned quite a bit in a short amount of time and acquired the basics of working with wood for home building.
+I learned quite a bit in a short amount of time and acquired the basics of working with lumber for home building.

 About how many working days did it take to complete the cabin?

-Summing up the terabytes of footage I’ve collected during this build, it looks as though I spent almost 55 days building my cabin.
+Summing up the terabytes of footage I’ve collected during this build, it looks as though I spent almost 55 days building my small cabin.
 Lot’s of half days, weekends, and some summer evenings made up for most of the build.
 Along the way I had a few helping hands including my mom and dad, and my good buddy Max (aka the window guy).
 All in all I was able to do most of the work myself and learned what felt like a decades worth of knowledge during the one year build.

 What did the cabin build cost?

-The total cost of the cabin is right around $12,745.
+The total cost of this small cabin is right around $12,745.
 The exterior portion of the build cost roughly $8,000 while the interior cost around $4,750.
 The flooring, and the heat pump made up half the interior cost.
 I wanted to make sure I had a safe form of heat and decided a wood stove was not something I wanted since I already heat my house with wood and didn’t want the extra back pain of splitting even more!